 The French Dispatch has had the largest budget ever for a foreign movie in France.
 I read here that 27 million Euros were invested in France, 8 million going to the Charente, the region of Angoulême.

 It is quite something for a small town like that.
-For example they used one of the hotels there privately for about 4 months, they used lots of old cars, fake snow, made decors, technicians, extra’s, security etc etc… so the whole thing was very positive for Angoulême and its region.
+For example they used one of the hotels there privately for about 4 months.
+They also used lots of old cars, fake snow, built decors, rented technicians, extra’s, security etc etc… so the whole thing was very positive for Angoulême and its region.

-I was surprised to see that they were not really (m)any fans trying to watch the filming cause one can get really close.
+I was surprised to see that they were not really (m)any fans trying to watch the filming.
+One could get really close.
 We could hear Wes Anderson talking when they were filming.
-My daughter wants to be a director and Wes is one of her inspirations so this was extremely special for her.
+My daughter wants to be a director and Wes is her big inspiration so this was extremely special for her.

 We sat there during the whole take and when it finished, my daughter told me that if she still had any hesitations about the choice of her study, all the doubts now were gone.
 So that’s a good thing.
 Thanks Wes 😉

-Unfortunately they filmed indoors (in the town hall and the building opposite it as well) on the last two days of our stay so eventhough we could walk in front of the two buildings, we couldn’t really see a lot.
+Unfortunately they filmed mostly indoors in the town hall and the building opposite it on the last two days of our stay so eventhough we could walk in front of the two buildings, we couldn’t really see much.

-But still, it was an amazing experience and we can’t wait to see The French Dispatch and recognize the locations.
+It was an amazing experience all together and we can’t wait to see The French Dispatch and recognize the locations.

 Beautiful historic town